FFarhangian/spp-electricity-congestion-data-dashboard/README.md

-# MagEnergySolution
+# spp-electricity-congestion-data-dashboard

-This project is a Python-based dashboard solution for analyzing and visualizing historical congestion data in the SPP electricity market.
+This project is a Python-based dashboard solution for analyzing and visualizing historical congestion data in the SPP (Southwest Power Pool) electricity market.

 ![Demo](MegEnergySolutions.gif)